ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

   ![Architecture](images/solution50-scalable-webapp-openshift/Architecture.png)
 </p>

-1. A developer generates a starter application with {{site.data.keyword.dev_cli_notm}}.
-2. The dev adds the generated starter kit code to a private Git repository on {{site.data.keyword.Bluemix_notm}}
+1. The developer pushes code to a private Git repository on {{site.data.keyword.Bluemix_notm}}.
-3. A Docker container image is build from the code.
+2. A Docker container image is build from the code.
-4. The image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
+3. The image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
-5. The application is deployed to an {{site.data.keyword.openshiftshort}} cluster by pulling the image.
+4. The application is deployed to an {{site.data.keyword.openshiftshort}} cluster by pulling the image.
-6. Users access the application.
+5. Users access the application.

 ## Before you begin
 {: #scalable-webapp-openshift-prereqs}